graphitemaster/gml/README.md

 # Functions

-There are two ways to declare a function.
-Standard functions take on the form:
+Functions take on the form:
 ```
-fun name(formals) {
+fn name(formals) {
     body;
 }
 ```

-Whereas anonymous functions take on the form:
+Anonumous functions take on the same form except you elide the name:
 ```
 fn(formals) {
     body;